agile-ts/documentation/docs/quick_start/React.md

   initialData: [{id: 1, name: "Clean Bathroom"}] }).persist();
 ```
 To create our first Collection, we need the previously instantiated Instance of AgileTs.
 Then we can bring our first Collection to life,
 which got the initial Item `{id: 1, name: "Clean Bathroom"}`.
 Besides the creation, we store the Collection in the `localStorage` with the help of the `persist()` function.

 ```ts
 const myFirstCollection = useAgile(MY_FIRST_COLLECTION);
 ```
 Here we use the [`useAgile`](../packages/react/features/Hooks.md#useagile) React Hook
 to bind our Collection to the React Component.
 In the case of a Collection, it returns the `default` Group `value` in array shape.
-In our case something like:
+In our case, something like:
 ```ts
 [
     {id: 1, name: 'Clean Bathroom'},